leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 ### AM335x PRU package

-In previous Debian versions this package could be installed directly from Debian repository with "apt-get".
+In previous Debian versions this package could be installed directly from Debian repository with `apt-get`.
 However, since it has not been packaged in a long time, we will install it from source:

 ```
 cd